 Possession is having any knowledge of, and any control over, an item.
 Control includes, but is not limited to, having access to an item in a school locker, personal effects, a vehicle, or another place where the item is located.
 It is not necessary that a student intends to control the items.
 A student may acquire knowledge of an item visually, by being told about the item, or through other sensory perception.
 A student's knowledge will be determined based on the surrounding circumstances, not just the student's statements.
-For example, "forgetting" that an item is in one's locker, personal effects does not constitute a lack of knowledge.
+For example, "forgetting" that an item is in one's locker, personal effects, or vehicle does not constitute a lack of knowledge.
+For example, coming onto school grounds or to a school-sponsored event in a vehicle that the student knows contains an item constitutes possession of that item, even if the vehicle does not belong to the student.